 Up to that point I had never done drag.
 Finally, one year I decided to give it a go on Halloween as most gay boys do.
 I asked her to show me how to paint so she invited me over to her cottage for the lesson.
 She sat across from me eating a large bag of Doritos and never once touched my face.
 She would watch and tell me what to do next.
 Turns out it’s the best and only way to learn since nothing compares to doing it yourself from the beginning.
 When we got to the bar, she was still Randy but I was in full gear.
 We got out of the car and the manager Robbie Starr said “Hey Monica”.
 To me.
 It took him a few minutes to realize it wasn’t her at all.
 High praise indeed.

 She was getting bookings all over including her Tuesday night show in Northern New Jersey.
 Driving home one night, she fell asleep at the wheel and crashed into a telephone pole.
 The irony of it was she was in Lambertville about 10 minutes from home.
 When she came to, she looked at the deployed airbag only to see a perfect copy of her face make up.

 The car was totaled but she was fine.
 And never drove again.

 Then she got sick.
-At first she really gave it a go maintaining her health.
-Eventually she gave up and dementia set in.
+At first, she really gave it a go maintaining her health.
+Eventually, she gave up and dementia set in.
 It’s almost like she decided if she was going to go, it would be on her terms.
 She could no longer host the shows at the Cartwheel or anywhere else.
-The dementia made her difficult to be around but we all tried our best to be there for her.
+Dementia made her difficult to be around but we all tried our best to be there for her.
 She got worse and you know the rest.

 Sadly, they never will.
 But at least we were there to experience it.